Normalization and the OCSF Data Model

-Query normalizes the results that come from different data sources into a standardized cybersecurity data schema called OCSF - Open Cybersecurity Schema Framework.
+Query normalizes the results that come from different data sources into a standardized cybersecurity data schema called the QDM (Query Data Model) which is heavily inspired by the Open Cybersecurity Schema Framework (OCSF).
 OCSF is open-source and an industry standard, with the backing and collaboration from key vendors in cybersecurity.
 OCSF was announced at BlackHat 2022 with its initial founding coalition including organizations like Splunk, AWS, Broadcom, Cloudflare, CrowdStrike, IBM Security, Okta, Palo Alto Networks, Rapid7, Sumo Logic, Tanium, Trend Micro, and Zscaler.
 For more information on OCSF, please refer to:

 Note: OCSF is rapidly evolving, hence Query is using a smaller, stable subset, along with some additional modifications, suitable for our cybersecurity Federated Search use-cases.
 Please refer to the official OCSF Documentation link to understand the broader schema.